 Objective Does the proposal contribute to this goal?
 Measures to mitigate negative effects on this goal: A prosperous Wales An innovative society that uses resources prudently, educated people, that create wealth and work.
 The implementation of the proposal to close Ysgol Felinwnda and teach the children in a nearby alternative school means that the learners build experiences by socialising with a wider range of peers, age-related and receiving a quality education in a school that can offer a learning environment and experiences to a wider range of learners.
 Introducing this option can lead to staff losing their jobs.
-Staff and representatives of the Unions in particular will have the opportunity to express an opinion during the statutory objection period.
 Gwynedd Council has developed a detailed staffing policy, jointly with Trade Unions and headteachers.
 Any redundancies as a result of this proposal will have to be in line with that policy.
 Clear and open communication will play a key role in implementing any proposals.
 A resilient Wales A nation that maintains and enhances biodiversity and healthy ecosystems that support resilience and adaptability to change (for example climate change).
 It is not anticipated that the proposal would be likely to have an impact on this aim.
 No effect A healthier Wales A society where people's physical and mental well-being is as good as possible, and people understand what affects their health.
 It is not anticipated that the proposal would be likely to have an impact on this aim.
 No effect A more equal Wales A society that enables people to achieve their potential regardless of their background or circumstances (including their socio-economic background and circumstances).
 The proposal will improve the Authority's ability to "offer education of the highest possible quality which will give the County's children the experiences, skills and confidence and enable them to develop into bilingual, successful citizens and complete" in accordance with the vision of the Excellent Primary Education for Children in Gwynedd Strategy.
 The Equality Assessment stated that it is not anticipated that the proposal would have a negative impact on equality.
 In addition, it was noted that there are solid policies and arrangements in place that would ensure that the proposal considers and is compatible with equal rights.
 It is noted that measures are already in place to ensure that there will be no illegal discrimination or harassment.
 A Wales of cohesive communities Attractive, viable and safe communities that are well connected.
-It is not anticipated that the proposal would be likely to have an impact on this aim.
+Llanwnda community is strong and hard-working, and it is recognised that closing the school would have some negative impact on the community.
 An assessment of the likely impact on the community was carried out where it is noted that, although there is some negative impact on the community, that 31 learners who live in the Felinwnda catchment area already choose to attend Ysgol Bontnewydd and 5 attend Ysgol Llandwrog, and therefore there is already a link between the school and the wider area.
 It is also noted in the assessment that discussions would be held in order to discuss the possibility that any community activity in the alternative schools includes the Felinwnda community.